 Public Waters Alligator Hunting Info

 Permits for alligator hunting are by Special Permit only.
-Applications for an opportunity to hunt alligators may be submitted electronically from June 3-17 only, via this website.
+Applications for an opportunity to hunt alligators may be submitted electronically from June 2-9 only, via this website.
+(REQUIRED: applicants must have a valid MS hunting license to apply).

 Each person who gets drawn for a permit must attend (or have previously attended) a MS Alligator HUNTING TRAINING COURSE in order to qualify for their Permit to hunt and harvest an alligator in MS. Applicants must be at least 16 years of age and a resident of MS (MS Lifetime License holders are eligible to apply, as well).